 Step 1: Identify the Top 5 Competitors

 Follow the strategy that I shared at the beginning of the article to identify the top 5 direct competitors to your product and services that you offer.
-If you are confused with finding the best competitor, use SEMRush or Ahrefs tool to find them.
-If you are not ready to spend on the subscription for these tools or not interested in starting a trial, use Google search.
+If you are confused with finding the best competitor, use competitor analysis tools like SEMRush or Ahrefs tool to find them.

 Type in the keywords that you want to rank for on Search Engines and see the businesses that are ranking on top five positions.
 These businesses usually qualify the traits that you are looking for in a direct competitor.

 Step 2: Understand the Content Marketing Strategy of the Competitor

 Check the kind of content that the competitors have published on their websites.
 If you find blogs, white papers, e-books, etc., the competitors are inclined towards inbound marketing channels than outbound channels like PPC or social media promotions.

 An in-depth analysis of the content marketing strategy of the competitors will also reveal the quality of the content and even the topics that have helped them in gaining more traction and leads.

 Also, keep a tab on how frequently they come up with the content resource.
 If you want to beat the competitors, it’s imperative to produce more content regularly with superior quality.

 There is a high chance that your content marketing strategy is superior to your competitor.
 However, when it comes to traction, you fall behind the competitor.
 This could be the result of the competitor optimizing their pages better.

 Try doing SEO competitor analysis and find out the SEO strategies deployed by the competitors.
 Check for these factors: